 Joints Affected by Osteoarthritis

 Copyright © Nucleus Medical Media, Inc.

 OA is more common in older adults.
 It is also more common in women.
 Other things that may raise the risk are:

-OA is most common in larger joints that support weight such as the spine, hips, and knees.
+OA is most common in larger joints that support weight, such as the spine, hips, and knees.
 It is also common in active joints like the hand and feet.
-Common symptoms include:
+Common problems are:

 American College of Rheumatology

 The Arthritis Foundation